 It may be hard to talk to your partner, family or friends until you're sure of your feelings about the pregnancy.
 There are agencies in Ireland that offer non-directive pregnancy counselling - so you can discuss all your options with a trained counsellor who doesn't know you.
 Non-directive pregnancy counselling means that the counsellor will not influence you or offer any opinion about what may be best for you.

-Some organisations advertising free pregnancy testing and counselling on the internet and in phone books are strongly opposed to abortion and will not discuss all the options available to you in a balanced way.
-They may not provide you with any information on how to access abortion treatment.
-If they talk about abortion as an option for you at all, it may involve un-evidenced or untrue claims, and unreliable statistics.
+Some organisations which advertise free pregnancy testing and counselling are strongly opposed to abortion and don't discuss all the options available to you in a balanced way.
+If they talk about abortion as an option for you, it may involve un-evidenced or untrue claims, and unreliable statistics.

 Abortion Support Network (ASN) is a charity that provides financial assistance and accommodation in volunteer homes to women travelling to England from Ireland/N Ireland to access a safe and legal abortion.
 Funding is available on a case by case basis depending on circumstances and availability of funding.